speedshop/openrouter-us-only-cached-guardrail/README.md

 ## Why Use This

+It's nice to keep up with all of the latest and most interesting models, but you want to do so in a cost-effective and safe way.
+This action helps you do that.

 OpenRouter lets you route requests to many AI providers.
 A guardrail restricts which providers and models your API key can use.
 This tool builds a guardrail that:

 - Only allows US-based providers (for data residency)